shakes76/PatternFlow/recognition/45801150_Task6/src/README.md

 ## Preprocessed OASIS brain dataset
 This generative model is used to create novel images of brains from the OASIS dataset.
 This dataset consists of 9664 training images, 544 testing images and 1120 validation images.
-Additionally, the images preprocessed such that they are all1 centred, and all are 256 pixels by 256 pixels [5].
+Additionally, the images preprocessed such that they are all centred, and all are 256 pixels by 256 pixels [5].

 ## VQ-VAE results
 OASIS brain images from the test set reconstructed by the VQ-VAE achieved an average structural similarity of 73%